 - Were hospitalized due to COVID-19 and are now recovering at home

 There are several hundred ACTIV clinical trial sites across the United States and in every region.
 This gives everyone more potential options for COVID-19 treatment and strengthens data validity across patient populations.
-Thousands of participants have already participated in ACTIV and continue to enroll every day.
+Thousands of participants have already participated in ACTIV and more participants enroll daily.

 STAGES OF COVID-19 IN ACTIV STUDIES

-ACTIV has clinical trial options testing different treatments for each stage of COVID-19 based upon presenting symptoms, from mild to critical in severity, within inpatient and outpatient settings.
+ACTIV has clinical trial options testing different treatments for each stage of COVID-19 based upon presenting symptoms, from mild to critical in severity, and within inpatient and outpatient settings.
 Interested participants are pre-screened further to determine eligibility.
-Combat COVID continuously updates information for each ACTIV clinical trial arm as studies are launched and concluded by NIH.

 INSIDE ACTIV CLINICAL TRIALS

-Everyone who participates in ACTIV clinical trials receives the same standard of care as followed by NIH recommended guidelines for treatment of COVID-19, regardless of clinical trial enrollment.
+Everyone who participates in ACTIV clinical trials receives the same standard of care, as in the NIH recommended guidelines for treatment of COVID-19.
 Participants could receive the investigational therapy or the placebo (control group), depending upon their randomization assignment.

 Researchers monitor all participants for safety during and after the clinical trial period with assessments in person and potentially by telephone or virtually.
 Just as enrollment in any clinical trial is a choice, participants may choose to discontinue enrollment at any time.
 Clinical researchers advocate for continuity in patient care and encourage all participants to continue their healthcare journey with their original trusted healthcare providers upon clinical trial conclusion.

-HOW HEALTHCARE PROVIDERS CAN HELP PATIENTS ENROLL IN ACTIV
+HOW HEALTHCARE PROFESSIONALS CAN HELP PATIENTS ENROLL IN ACTIV

 Educational toolkits are also available for you to download and give to your healthcare staff and patients.
 You can also contact Combat COVID’s call center at 1-877-414-8106 and speak with an information specialist about clinical trials near you.